-Bitcoin mining activity cryptocurrency could raise as high as $64000 next year.
+Bitcoin mining activity cryptocurrency could rise as high as $64000 next year.
 This report was published by the investment research firm Fundstrat on Thursday.
 Fundstrat co-founder Tom Lee is the only major strategist to cover Bitcoin.
-Last July he issued his first formal report regarding cryptocurrency when Bitcoin traded around $2540.
+Last July, he issued his first formal report regarding cryptocurrency when Bitcoin traded at around $2540.

-Bitcoin is cryptocurrency which originates through an energy-intensive process.
-This process begins where the computer receives cryptocurrency for solving complex mathematical equations.
-Processing power to guess the solution is known as ‘hash power’.
-Fundstrat predicts that the hash power may raise up to 350% by 2019.
-The mining process depends on factors like cost of electricity, cooling equipment and specialized hardware called rigs.
+Bitcoin is a cryptocurrency that originates through an energy-intensive process.
+This process begins when the computer receives cryptocurrency for solving complex mathematical equations.
+Processing power to guess the solution is known as ‘hash power.
+Fundstrat predicts that the hash power may rise up to 350% by 2019.
+The mining process depends on factors like the cost of electricity, cooling equipment, and specialized hardware called rigs.

-Bitcoin traded $9300 mid-Thursday.
-Last year this cryptocurrency escalated from $1000 to above $19000 which dragged investors’ interest.
-According to Doctor Bitcoin miners are likely to hold as the price falls to breakeven for operating cost.
-The investors thus will prefer sale when the price rises to gain profits.
+Bitcoin traded at $9300 mid-Thursday.
+Last year this cryptocurrency escalated from $1000 to above $19000, which dragged investors’ interest.
+According to Doctor, miners are likely to hold as the price falls to breakeven for operating costs.
+The investors thus will prefer sales when the price rises to gain profits.

 We believe the current power of hash power growth supports a BTC price of about $36000 by the end of 2019, with a $20000-$64000.
 The primary net sellers in our view, are bitcoin miners, and the rest are transactions between Bitcoin investors.